 9. Optimisation of Image Alt Texts & File Names

 If you write brief and accurate Image Alt texts to explain the content of your images, Google will consider those as part of the ranking analysis.
 Brevity and accuracy are the goals.
-When engaged in WordPress search engine optimisation efforts, don’t go stuffing keywords in everywhere or the effect will be the opposite to that which you desire.
+When engaged in WordPress search engine optimisation efforts, don’t go stuffing keywords everywhere or the effect will be the opposite to that which you desire.

-With images in general, I try to name them accurately, use the Image Alt text wisely, and remove the image titles to prevent duplication of text relating to each image.
+With images in general, I try to name them accurately, use the Image Alt text wisely, and use both image titles and expanded captions.

 10. Read Google's Starter Guide to SEO

-Whenever Google provides publicly available comment on anything related to SEO, one does well to read it intently.
-That said, hardly anyone actually does so… After all of the anguish in the wake of Panda and Penguin, Google produced a pretty decent Starter Guide to SEO – this provides a great deal of commonsense information for any webmaster wondering how to credence in it.
+Whenever Google provides publicly available commentary on anything related to SEO, one does well to read it intently.
+That said, hardly anyone actually does so… After all of the anguish in the wake of Panda and Penguin, Google produced a pretty decent Starter Guide to SEO – this provides a great deal of common-sense information for any webmaster wondering how to credence in it.

-If you implement these 10 simple WordPress search engine optimisation tips into your website, I am confident you will achieve a demonstrable improvement to your rankings and traffic flows!
-If you need help, its part of what we do…
+If you implement these 10 simple WordPress search engine optimisation tips into your website, I am confident you will achieve a demonstrable improvement in your rankings and traffic flows!
+If you need expert WordPress SEO Services, it’s part of what we do…